MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Security/New-FileCatalog.md

 ### -Path

 Accepts a path or array of paths to files or folders that should be included in the catalog file.
-If a folder is specified, all the files in the folder will be included as well.
+If a folder is specified, the command includes all files in the folder.

 ```yaml
 Type: System.String[]